Edinburgh town walls: Later history and demolition

 By the 17th century the King's Wall had been almost completely absorbed within later buildings, although it is briefly mentioned in the "Extent Roll", a town survey of 1635, and limited sections appear on James Gordon of Rothiemay's map of 1647.
 The mason John Mylne and the wright (carpenter) John Scott strengthened the Flodden and Telfer walls and constructed artillery emplacements in 1650.
-This was due to fear of an English attack on Edinburgh during the English Civil War (nearby Dunbar having been attacked).
+This was due to fear of an English attack on Edinburgh during the Anglo-Scottish war (1650–1652) following the defeat of the Scottish army at the Battle of Dunbar.
 The quickly made changes included taking the four ornamental tops off the Netherbow Port, in order to install cannon.

 Further emplacements were built by Captain Theodore Dury in 1715, in response to the Jacobite rising of that year.
 In 1736, the lynching of Captain John Porteous by an Edinburgh mob led the British Government in London to impose sanctions on the town.
 Porteous, Captain of the Town Guard, had been convicted of murder following the shooting of spectators at a public hanging, but following a reprieve, a mob broke into the Tolbooth Jail and executed him.
 The initial demand by the House of Lords was for the demolition of the Netherbow Port, although this was resisted by the town, and commuted to a fine by the House of Commons.
 When the town was threatened by the Jacobite rising of 1745, a company of volunteer citizens was raised for the defence of the city, and the mathematics professor Colin Maclaurin advised on improvements to the walls.
 However, as Bonnie Prince Charlie's troops approached, the town was undermanned and the walls undefended.
 On the morning of 17 September, a group of Highlanders under Donald Cameron of Lochiel rushed the Netherbow Port as the gates were opened, and Edinburgh was captured without a fight.